thisistony/klipfolioUpdater/readme.md

 ## How does it work?

-It utilises the Klipfolio API firstly by downloading a list of all of data sourve IDs, and then loops through and force a refresh data sources with "Adobe Analytics" in the description.
+It utilises the Klipfolio API firstly by downloading a list of all of data source IDs, and then loops through and force a refresh data sources with "Adobe Analytics" in the description.

 Please feel free to modify the script if you want it to force refresh every data source.